- SureFlap DualScan Pet Door that controls cat access with microchip scanning from the inside and outside

 - RFID collar keys available for unchipped cats

-The SureFlap DualScan Microchip Cat Door controls which cats are able to enter and exit the pet door.
+The SureFlap DualScan Microchip Cat Door controls which cats are able to enter and exit through the pet door.
 The majority of microchip pet doors only scan when a pet is trying to get back inside, but the SureFlap DualScan Cat Flaps ensure that indoor-only cats remain indoors while indoor-outdoor cats have the freedom to come and go as they please.
-It also protects against unwelcome raccoons, stays, and other critters from entering through the flap opening.
+It also protects against unwelcome raccoons, strays, and other critters from entering through the flap opening.
 This dual scan pet door is compatible with all common microchips in North America.
 RFID collar keys are also available for purchase in the case that your cat is not chipped.

 - Installs in all doors and walls.

 - For glass, metal doors, security doors, metal garage doors, or UPVC coated metal doors you will need to purchase a mounting adapter to ensure that the SureFlap DualScan cat door functions properly.
 For wall installations, you will need an adapter and the wall liners.

 - 5 5/8” x 4 3/4” cat flap is made of clear, rigid acrylic to ensure that raccoons and other critters can't penetrate the flap.